changchuming/changchuming.github.io/_posts/2018-10-29-How-to-Prepare-and-Apply-for-a-Master's-Degree-in-the-US.md

 > TK: Coursework and a research thesis based on an attachment to a company.
 The industrial attachment is the hallmark of the program as it allows you to work in a team and apply what you have learnt in an actual problem that the company faces.

+> CM:
-> CM: 1\.
-Compulsory bootcamp - MBA classes everyday over a period of 2 weeks.
+1\.
+Compulsory bootcamp - MBA classes everyday over a period of 2 weeks.<br>
 2\.
-Roughly 2-3 technical courses per semester, you rank courses, then they assign you based on your engineering discipline and track.
+Roughly 2-3 technical courses per semester, you rank courses, then they assign you based on your engineering discipline and track.<br>
 3\.
 Capstone project - can be research under a professor, or working with an industry partner to produce a solution.
 Capstone project can be across disciplines and tracks.